SushantDS-alt/Git_Practice/README.md

 # Git_Practice
-This is my 1st git
+This is my 1st git repo.
+Author-Sushant Kumar